Minerva

 Nuanced Digital Coach

-By weaving these elements into the AI's persona, Minerva creates characters that feel more like real people, offering a richer and more authentic experience for users practicing their conversation skills.
+By weaving these facets into the AI, Minerva creates authentic characters that feel like real people, offering users a richer, more effective conversation experience.

 Conversations are auto-deleted in 24 hours